-- · Showing of undergarments, including bra straps - · Shorts that have less than a three inch inseam - · Spandex shorts or pants (unless worn under a skirt or shorts) - · Dresses/Skirts that are above the fingertips in length when arms are freely hanging down at sides - · Holes in pants, shorts, skirts - · Shirts/tops showing midriff, chest, or cleavage - · See-through tops (undergarment must meet dress code) - · Halter or Tube tops and Shirts hanging off of the shoulders - · Shirts that have spaghetti straps or are less than two-fingers in width - · Hoods, hats, and bandanas may not be worn in the building (they may be worn at recess) - · Advertisements for alcohol, tobacco and drugs on clothing (Violation of the District substance abuse policy) - · Clothing with subject matter containing profanity, slogans, symbols, pictures, or words which are inappropriate for minors, derogatory, obscene, vulgar, violent and/or discriminatory - · Articles of clothing or accessories that may create a disruption to instruction or the school
+- $\cdot$ Showing of undergarments, including bra straps - · Shorts that have less than a three inch inseam - · Spandex shorts or pants (unless worn under a skirt or shorts) - · Dresses/Skirts that are above the fingertips in length when arms are freely hanging down at sides

+· Holes in pants, shorts, and skirts above the knee that show skin. ·

+- Shirts/tops showing midriff, chest, or cleavage - · See-through tops (undergarment must meet dress code) - $\cdot$ Halter or Tube tops and Shirts hanging off of the shoulders - $\cdot$ Shirts that have spaghetti straps or are less than two-fingers in width - · Hoods, hats, and bandanas may not be worn in the building (they may be worn at recess) - · Advertisements for alcohol, tobacco and drugs on clothing (Violation of the District substance abuse policy) - Clothing with subject matter containing profanity, slogans, symbols, pictures, or words that are inappropriate for minors, derogatory, obscene, vulgar, violent, and/or discriminatory - · Articles of clothing or accessories that may create a disruption to instruction or the school

 If good judgment in choice of attire is questioned by the school, students will be spoken to and may be asked to change.
 Any questionable dress will be at the discretion of the school staff.
-If continued offences occur, consequences may be issued and parents will be notified.
+If continued offenses occur, consequences may be issued and parents will be notified.